COVID-19 pandemic in Victoria: November

 On 15 November an inquest began into 50 deaths, 45 from COVID-19, that occurred in July and August 2020 at St Basil's Homes for the Aged, Fawkner, Melbourne.
 It was the deadliest COVID-19 outbreak in an aged care setting in Australia.

+On 28 November, the Omicron variant spread from southern Africa to Sydney and Darwin by aircraft, and would go on to become the dominant variant in Victoria by the end of the year.

 December

 On 2 December, Parliament passed the Public Health and Wellbeing Amendment (Pandemic Management) Bill, which had been the subject of heated protests since October.

 On 23 December, Victoria had 8 deaths and 2,095 new cases.

 On 24 December, the state reintroduced mandatory wearing of masks.
 With the exception of in private homes, masks must be worn indoors.
 Major events also required patrons to be masked while moving around, but not if seated outdoors.

 On 30 December, there were 7 deaths raising the states' total to 1,525, and 5,919 new cases raising the total to over 176,000 since the pandemic began.
 There were over 28,000 active cases.

 Also on 30 December a Big Bash League cricket match between the Melbourne Stars and the Perth Scorchers was cancelled after a positive case of COVID-19 among the players.